Connor Kaiser: Colorado Rockies

 On December 9, 2022, Kaiser signed a minor league contract with the Colorado Rockies organization.
 He began the 2023 season with the Triple–A Albuquerque Isotopes, playing in 50 games and hitting .278/.376/.506 with 7 home runs, 26 RBI, and 6 stolen bases.
 On June 19, 2023, the Rockies selected Kaiser's contract to the 40-man roster and promoted him to the major leagues for the first time.
 In 3 contests for Colorado, Kaiser went hitless in 4 at–bats.
 He was designated for assignment by the Rockies on July 2, following the promotion of Fernando Abad.
 Kaiser cleared waivers and was sent outright to Triple–A Albuquerque on July 4.

 Kaiser spent the 2024 campaign with Triple–A Albuquerque, playing in 90 games and slashing .222/.343/.339 with six home runs, 28 RBI, and five stolen bases.
 He elected free agency following the season on November 4, 2024.

 Arizona Diamondbacks

 On November 15, 2024, Kaiser signed a minor league contract with the Arizona Diamondbacks organization.
 In 65 appearances for the Triple-A Reno Aces, he batted .236/.346/.423 with six home runs, 28 RBI, and two stolen bases.
 On August 1, 2025, the Diamondbacks selected Kaiser's contract, adding him to their active roster.
 On August 10, Kaiser recorded his first major league hit, hitting a double off the right center field fence in the seventh inning off of Ryan Rolison of the Colorado Rockies.
 In 11 appearances for the Diamondbacks, he went 2-for-18 (.111) with two RBI and one walk.
 On November 6, Kaiser was removed from the 40-man roster and sent outright to Reno.
-He elected free agency that same day.
+He elected free agency the same day.